mondora/asteroid/README.md

 ###Asteroid.createUser(usernameOrEmail, password, profile)

-Creates a user and logs him in. **Does not** use the SRP protocol, so passwords are sent to the server in plaintext.
-If you're using SSL however (and you should), this is not a problem.
+Creates a user and logs him in. **Does not** hash the password before sending it to the server.
+This is not a problem, since you'll probably be using SSL anyway.

 #####Arguments

 * `usernameOrEmail` **string** _required_: the username or email.

 * `password` **string** _required_: the password.

 * `profile` **object** _optional_: a blackbox, you can throw anything in here and it'll end up into `user.profile`.

 #####Returns

 A promise which will be resolved with the logged user id if the creation and login are successful.
 Otherwise it'll be rejected with an error.

 ------------------------------------------------------------

 ###Asteroid.loginWithPassword(usernameOrEmail, password)

-Logs the user in username/email and password. **Does not** use the SRP protocol, so passwords are sent to the server in plaintext.
-If you're using SSL however (and you should), this is not a problem.
+Logs the user in username/email and password. **Does not** hash the password before sending it to the server.
+This is not a problem, since you'll probably be using SSL anyway.

 #####Arguments

 * `usernameOrEmail` **string** _required_: the username or email.

 * `password` **string** _required_: the password.